antonin-durey/fingerprinting-classification/README.md

 You will need to manually label some files.
 The file containing the manual label is `runtime/manual.csv` Each time a script needs to be classified, it will be added in this file.
-Fill the c`oracle` column with your keyword to tell the algorithm if you consider if it is a fingerprinting script or not.
+Fill the `oracle` column with your keyword to tell the algorithm if you consider if it is a fingerprinting script or not.
+By default, write `fingerprinter` if you think the script is fingerprinting its users, `Non-fingerprinter` if you don't think so.

 You can add other columns to this file, for example to keep track of the reasons that conducted you to give this label.
 These reasons could be:
 - script is blocked by Anti tracking extension
 - script contains obvious keyword revealing its goal
 - ...

-Once it's done, save and relaunch the execution with `node ultimateClassfier.js`
+Once it's done, save and relaunch the execution with `node ultimateClassifier.js`

 At the end, check the `results` folder for the output labels and data.